brandonthomas/fluentui-contrib/packages/token-analyzer-mcp/notes.md

 - Create eval for component and then ask the AI to create tokens for that component.
 Does it create ones that fit the group or that work?
 - Are the groups easy to understand?

+# more notes to be organized

 - What is the purpose of a [insert group] group?
+- Think about categorizing the types of work we need to do for the report.
+- separating design knowledge from implementation will allow us to test in isolation, similar to unit tests vs only have an e2e test.
+It also means if we have a separate base we can potentially leverage other implementation like tailwind (If we can do this with the existing prod implementation that's great we should call that out.)
+- Insight: we need to be able to iterate, test, verify quality, etc within the design space.
+We don't want to have to push to prod before we have an idea of what our changes are doing or if they are good.
+It could look like a lightweight MCP, agent, promptfoo.
+Or maybe not.

+- How can we scale this out and what could we run in parallel when it comes to other areas like layout, content, components we can eval and write about.
+- We should paly around with model temp.
+We could have promps run on temp of 0.0, 0.5, 1.0.
+- Having an automated check on our documentation and our system for value or consistency.